basicmi/AI-Chip/README.md

 <div align="center"><img src="https://github.com/basicmi/Deep-Learning-Processor-List/raw/master/resource/Microsoft_logo.png" height="60"></div>
 <div align="center"><h3> </h3></div>

-- Wired did a nice story on the MSFT use of FPGAs too, "[Microsoft Bets Its Future on a Reprogrammable Computer Chip](https://www.wired.com/2016/09/microsoft-bets-future-chip-reprogram-fly/)".
+Wired did a nice story on the MSFT use of FPGAs too, "[Microsoft Bets Its Future on a Reprogrammable Computer Chip](https://www.wired.com/2016/09/microsoft-bets-future-chip-reprogram-fly/)".<br>

-- [Inside the Microsoft FPGA-based configurable cloud](https://channel9.msdn.com/Events/Build/2017/B8063) is also a good reference if want to know Microsoft's vision on FPGA in cloud.
+[Inside the Microsoft FPGA-based configurable cloud](https://channel9.msdn.com/Events/Build/2017/B8063) is also a good reference if want to know Microsoft's vision on FPGA in cloud.<br>

-- [This article "智慧云中的FPGA"](http://mp.weixin.qq.com/s/Ti6N1SJ7UDRSQtl869Qvlg) gives and overview about FPGA used in AI aceleration in the cloud.
+[This article "智慧云中的FPGA"](http://mp.weixin.qq.com/s/Ti6N1SJ7UDRSQtl869Qvlg) gives and overview about FPGA used in AI aceleration in the cloud.<br>

-- [Drilling Into Microsoft’s BrainWave Soft Deep Learning Chip](https://www.nextplatform.com/2017/08/24/drilling-microsofts-brainwave-soft-deep-leaning-chip/) shows more details based on Microsoft's presentation on Hot Chips 2017.
+[Drilling Into Microsoft’s BrainWave Soft Deep Learning Chip](https://www.nextplatform.com/2017/08/24/drilling-microsofts-brainwave-soft-deep-leaning-chip/) shows more details based on Microsoft's presentation on Hot Chips 2017.<br>

 <div align="center"><h3> </h3></div>
 <a name="Alibaba_Cloud"></a>